bdring/Grbl_Esp32/README.md

 For basic instructions on using Grbl use the [gnea/grbl wiki](https://github.com/gnea/grbl/wiki).
 That is the Arduino version of Grbl, so keep that in mind regarding hardware setup.
 If you have questions ask via the GitHub issue system for this project.

+Note: Unlike Grbl on Arduinos, the controller does not reboot when you connect to it via USB.

 ### TODO List

 - RMT.
 The RMT feature is a ideal for direction and step features, but apparently has issues working in interrupts.
 See [this forum post](https://www.esp32.com/viewtopic.php?f=19&t=6397&hilit=grbl) and [this blog post](http://www.buildlog.net/blog/?s=rmt).
 It would be great to get it working.
 - Add spindle enable and direction.
-- Bluetooth - Add it so phones and PCs can use it to stream gcode.
+- [Bluetooth](https://github.com/bdring/Grbl_Esp32/issues/3) - Add it so phones and PCs can use it to stream gcode.
 It would be great if it looks like a bluetooth serial port, that helps with compatibility with existing apps. ([Android Grbl Controller](https://play.google.com/store/apps/details?id=in.co.gorest.grblcontroller&hl=en_US) is best!)

 ### Credits